Andaukmoan/CHPC_Image_Analysis/README.md

 nano slurm-<jobID>.out
 ```

-There are two output files.
+There are output will be in a subfolder of the output path you gave named "counts".
+There will be two files that hold the raw output from cellprofiler for the whole data set.

 1. The cell counts from your analysis will be in your chosen output folder with a file name <date>_<time>_<pipeline>_all_images.csv.